techbecca/dnd-character-generator/README.md

-# Mixed Messages - a message generator
+# Dungeons and Dragons character idea generator
-This is a message generator aiming to generate suggestions for DnD characters.
+This is a message generator aiming to generate ideas for DnD characters.

 ## Technologies
 * Node.js - version 14.15.4